-A condo is a privately owned unit in a condominium building that has common areas.
-If you’re considering whether to buy or rent a condo, you’ll want to think about the costs, benefits, and responsibilities of each choice.
+A condo is a privately owned unit in a community of other units, often with shared areas or amenities.
+If you’re considering whether to buy or rent a condo, you’ll want to think about the costs, benefits, and responsibilities of each option.

 Characteristics of a Condo

-Individual condo units are owned by private owners, while common areas are owned and maintained by the homeowners association (HOA).
+Individual condo units are owned by private owners, while common areas are owned and maintained by an association or organization.
+This might be called a condo association (CA) or a homeowners association (HOA).
+These groups are not identical, but they do manage a multi-unit residential community.

 Convenience comes with a price, though.
-Condo owners share maintenance costs, and the expense of a master insurance policy, by paying HOA dues monthly or quarterly.
-The fees rose 19% in one year, to a median of $451 per month, at condos that have an HOA, according to recent data from Zillow Group Inc. Atop those fees, special assessments can be levied if the HOA needs to pay for a major project.
+Condo owners share maintenance costs, and the expense of a master insurance policy, by paying dues monthly or quarterly.
+It’s important to budget for these costs.
+HOA fees,for example, have recently been rising 10% per year.
+Atop those fees, special assessments can be levied if the HOA needs to pay for a major project.

-Condos tend to appreciate at a slower rate than traditional single-family homes but cost less.
+Condos tend to appreciate at a slower rate than traditional single-family homes, but they cost less.
 So buyers may want to take both realities into consideration when deciding on house vs. condo.

 Recommended: First-Time Homebuyers Guide